 Covid-19 and Brexit

-In the first in our series on ‘Aftershock: Society and Politics After the Pandemic’, Roger Liddle argues why the British government must rethink its national strategy for Brexit, and must now seek a full extension to the negotiations.
+In the first of a series of essays on Covid-19 and Brexit, Roger Liddle argues why the British government must rethink its national strategy for Brexit, and must now seek a full extension to the negotiations

 I’m sorry, but we have to start talking again about Brexit